-Project: MR1T cells in cancer or infections
+Project: MR1T cells and cancer

 Our preliminary data suggest the presence of MR1T cells associated with infections.
 Our team will use human peripheral blood monocyte cells (PBMCs) in combination of various microbial infection settings, to: 1) Generate and characterise infection associated MR1T cell lines; 2) Identify infection associated MR1T ligands and 3) Investigate MR1T cells in patients.